-The EYFS is made up of seven areas of learning: Communication and Language Physical Development Personal.
-Social and Emotional Development Literacy Mathematics Understanding of the World Expressive Arts and Design None of these areas can be delivered in isolation from the others.
+The EYFS is made up of seven areas of learning: Communication and Language Physical Development Personal, Social and Emotional Development Literacy Mathematics Understanding of the World Expressive Arts and Design None of these areas can be delivered in isolation from the others.
 They are equally important and depend on each other.
+All areas are delivered through a balance of ac important and depend on each other.
 All areas are delivered through a balance of adultled and child-initiated activities.
 In each area there are Early Learning Goals (ELG's) that define the expectations for most children to reach by the end of the EYFS.